Harshsharma836/Intelligent-Media-Player/README.md

   3) I have used Python 2 because I had insalled opencv in it.

   4) Any VLC Media player is fine for running the application just make sure that it is not too outdated.

+  5) You can get the haar cascade classifier from the link https://github.com/opencv/opencv/tree/master/data/haarcascades

 ## This is how I did it